Agri-Cluster Retention and Expansion (ACRE) Program: Training Service Providers in Strategic Business Planning for Complex Value Chain Enterprises

 Educational approach:

 At its core, this project is a training-the-trainers initiative.
-We begin by launching a listserv-based community of practice (ACRE CoP) that engages a group of 50 service providers who will be trained to facilitate ACRE programs throughout the region.
+We will begin by launching a listserv-based community of practice (ACRE CoP) that engages a group of 50 service providers who will be trained to facilitate ACRE programs throughout the region.
 This will be followed by the implementation of 4 one-and-a-half day ACRE process demonstrations around the region.
 After this online and in-person training, some service providers will proceed to conduct ACRE programs for any new or struggling value-chain projects they are advising.
 Other providers will choose to become “certified trainers” of the ACRE approach.
 Thus, over time, we will foster greatly expanded impact in the volume of trainers, the ACRE programs conducted, and the number of farmers who ultimately benefit.

 Recruiting Service Providers Interested in Value-Chain Strategic Planning